Creating Green Cities and Sustainable Futures

 He has also served as an advisor to Governors Ted Kulongoski and John Kitzhaber of Oregon on issues of sustainable economic development.

 In the private sector Young founded two successful regional composting firms in New Jersey and California (described in The Wall Street Journal as "the future" of organic resources management) and co-founded the Sustainable Business Alliance, a coalition of firms interested in expanding the market for environmental technologies and design.
 His most recent academic publications include articles in the Journal of the American Planning Association, Landscape and Urban Planning; Journal of Environmental Planning and Management; Urban Ecosystems; Journal of Planning Education and Research; Urban Forestry and Urban Greening; and a chapter in the book Garden Cities to Green Cities published by Johns Hopkins University Press.
-In addition to his academic work, Young recently assumed responsibilities as the president of the Texas Urban Forestry Council.
+Young’s book Ecological Wisdom and the Urbanization of the West, published by Springer-Nature Press, is due out in 2018.

 "The class had overarching implications for all aspects of my future career and life.
 It introduced a new way of approaching seemingly impossible-to-solve ecological problems and helped reinforce the idea that I, as an individual, could make a difference." — Zachary Park, 2016